Abbas6609/Voice-bot-1/README.md

 LangChain: Manages the AI chat logic.
 Python libraries: For recognizing speech and converting text to speech.
 This project is a fun peek into what’s possible when you blend AI with everyday interactions.
 It’s about making technology that’s not just smart, but also accessible and interactive.
+👀 Here are some screenshots to show you what it looks like in action.